Kawaii: Globally

+The dissemination of Japanese youth fashion and kawaii culture is usually associated with the Western society and trends set by designers borrowed or taken from Japan.
+However, with the emergence of China, South Korea and Singapore as global economic centers, the kawaii merchandise and product popularity has shifted back to the East.

 Criticism

 Academic social critiques

 In his book The Power of Cute, philosophy professor Simon May talks about the 180 degree turn in Japan's history, from the violence of war to kawaii starting around the 1970s, in the works of artists like Takashi Murakami, amongst others.
 By 1992, kawaii was seen as "the most widely used, widely loved, habitual word in modern living Japanese."
 Since then, there has been some criticism surrounding kawaii and the expectations of it in Japanese culture.
 Natalia Konstantinovskaia, in her article "Being Kawaii in Japan", says that based on the increasing ratio of young Japanese girls that view themselves as kawaii, there is a possibility that "from early childhood, Japanese people are socialized into the expectation that women must be kawaii."
 The idea of kawaii can be tricky to balance – if a woman's interpretation of kawaii seems to have gone too far, she is then labeled as burikko, "a woman who plays bogus innocence."
 In the article "Embodied Kawaii: Girls' voices in J-pop", contemporary music researchers argue that female J-pop singers are expected to be recognizable by their outfits, voice, and mannerisms as kawaii – young and cute.
 Any woman who becomes a J-pop icon must stay kawaii, or keep her girlishness, rather than being perceived as a woman, even if she is over 18.